The Guide to Interview Analysis

 Theoretical sampling: Building a strong theory

-Theoretical sampling is a core feature of grounded theory, a qualitative research method that focuses on inductively generating theory from the data.
+Theoretical sampling is a core feature of grounded theory, a qualitative research method that inductively generates theory from the data.
 In this strategy, the researcher recruits participants based on emerging concepts and themes identified during data analysis.
 The process is dynamic and iterative, allowing the researcher to refine their theory continuously.

 For example, in a study exploring how people cope with chronic pain, the researcher might initially interview participants with mild pain.
 As the data is analyzed, the researcher may identify a need to interview individuals with more severe pain to explore differences in coping strategies.
 This process of refining the sample based on emerging theory continues until the theory is fully developed.